Beehive: CDB hives

-In 1890, Charles Nash Abbott (1830–1894), advisor to Ireland's Department of Agriculture and Technical Instruction, designed a new Congested Districts Board (CDB) hive in Dublin, Ireland.
+In 1890, Charles Nash Abbott (1830–1894), advisor to the Department of Agriculture and Technical Instruction for Ireland, designed a new Congested Districts Board (CDB) hive in Dublin, Ireland.
 It was commissioned by and named after the Congested Districts Board for Ireland which provided support for rural populations until its absorption into the Department of Agriculture.

 AZ hives

 One of the most famous Slovenian beekeepers was Anton Žnideršič (1874–1947).
 He developed the AZ hive house and hive box widely used today in Slovenia.

 This is the method and hive style used in "Slovenian Beekeeping" and is regarded to be an excellent way to make temporary and mobile pollination possible for many seasonal crops (like almonds, a truck is used with an entire 'barn' of hives is parked adjacent to the fields needing pollination) and is also an excellent way to reduce manual labor for smaller apiaries and individuals keeping bees - The safety and security of a stationary and centralized hive, reduced frame weight and the ability to work inside are the most commonly referenced perks.

 In 2022, UNESCO has added the cultural relevance and record of this style of beekeeping to their Representative List of the Intangible Cultural Heritage of Humanity.